elastic/logstash-docker/README.md

 ## Description

-This repository contains the current work in progress towards an official Logstash image from by Elastic Inc.
+This repository contains the current work in progress towards an official Logstash image from Elastic Inc.

 Experimentation and feedback are warmly encouraged, but please don't use this image in a production context.
 It's still under heavy development, and could